tastytea/mastodon-cpp/README.md

 # Usage

 The HTML reference can be generated with `build_doc.sh`, if doxygen is installed.
-Or just look in `src/mastodon-cpp.hpp`.
-It is also available at [tastytea.github.io/mastodon-cpp/](https://tastytea.github.io/mastodon-cpp/docs/classMastodon_1_1API.html).
+It is also available at [tastytea.github.io/mastodon-cpp/](https://tastytea.github.io/mastodon-cpp/docs/annotated.html).
-There are [examples](https://github.com/tastytea/mastodon-cpp/tree/master/src/examples) in `src/examples/`.
+There are [examples](https://github.com/tastytea/mastodon-cpp/tree/master/examples) in `examples/`.

 ## Upgrading from below 0.7.0

 The header location has changed.
-It is now in `mastodon-cpp/`.
+They are now in `mastodon-cpp/`.

 ## Most basic example